majazimnoch/blog-nextjs/README.md

 ## Deployed:
 This is a simple page "blog" made using Next.js, Typescript and Tailwind for styling.

-Very simple design in Figma is available <a href="https://www.figma.com/file/uZHar7QfUZRfXHUNUGoVN4/Design-of-a-blog-page?type=design&node-id=0-1&mode=design&t=KOg7yclBYYSt3zAb-0">here</a>.
-It included: state before log in/register, state when we are logged in on the main page of our blog and finally a single article page.
+Very simple design in Figma is available <a href="https://www.figma.com/file/uZHar7QfUZRfXHUNUGoVN4/Design-of-a-blog-page?type=design&node-id=0-1&mode=design&t=KOg7yclBYYSt3zAb-0" target="_blank">here</a>.
+It includes: state before log in/register, state when we are logged in on the main page of our blog and finally a single article page.

 I started by setting up a new Next.js project using npx.
 I'm building the page step by step by adding new components.
 As I am still new to Next.js I study simultaneusly vercel's documentation (about adding Links, Images, new pages).